dr-jts/crunchyblog/spatial-pgfs/index.md

 microservice architecture of (Crunchy Spatial).
 It has the benefit
 of being easily extensible, which allows us to expose more of the rich spatial capabilities of PostGIS.
-This is the genesis of the `pg_featureserv` service for serving feature data.
+This is the genesis of the `pg_featureserv` service for serving PostGIS spatial data.

 `pg_featureserv` has the following features: